 The workplace of a physiologist is in different settings, depending on what type of role the physiologist has assumed.
 They work in environments including:

-This makes the environment choices vast for the physiologist who may be working in a hospital setting, an office environment, a rehabilitation center, or a gym.
+This makes the environment choices vast for the physiologist who may be working in a hospital setting, an office environment, a rehabilitation centre, or a gym.
 The physiologist may work both indoors and outdoors and with all different types of equipment.